The following sections describe how to tune WebLogic Server EJBs to match your application needs:

 Exclusive concurrency strategy, the lock waiter ratio is the ratio of the number of times a thread had to wait to obtain a lock on a bean to the total amount of lock requests issued:

 Lock Waiter Ratio = (Current Waiter Count / Current Lock Entry Count) * 100

 A high lock waiter ratio can indicate a suboptimal concurrency strategy for the bean.
 If acceptable for your application, a concurrency strategy of Database or Optimistic will allow for more parallelism than an Exclusive strategy and remove the need for locking at the EJB container level.

 Because locks are generally held for the duration of a transaction, reducing the duration of your transactions will free up beans more quickly and may help reduce your lock waiter ratio.
 To reduce transaction duration, avoid grouping large amounts of work into a single transaction unless absolutely necessary.

-When using the Exclusive concurrency strategy, the lock timeout ratio is the ratio of timeouts to accesses for the lock manager:
+Exclusive concurrency strategy, the lock timeout ratio is the ratio of timeouts to accesses for the lock manager:

 Lock Timeout Ratio =(Lock Manager Timeout Total Count / Lock Manager Total Access Count) * 100

 The lock timeout ratio is closely related to the lock waiter ratio.
 If you are concerned about the lock timeout ratio for your bean, first take a look at the lock waiter ratio and our recommendations for reducing it (including possibly changing your concurrency strategy).
 If you can reduce or eliminate the number of times a thread has to wait for a lock on a bean, you will also reduce or eliminate the amount of timeouts that occur while waiting.